 Planning a carnival may be an overwhelming job, therefore, Carnival Depot is ready to help.
 Over these decades of supplying carnivals, we have learned how to set up a carnival.

-The following are some tips to help in the planning process:
+The following School Carnival Planning Guide can help in the planning process:

 Create a Team and Assign Work

 Planning of a carnival requires teamwork.
 Gather a team of qualified individuals to allocate tasks and manage them.
 Roles can be assigned to team members on an individual level or in committees.
 We recommend committees since they facilitate the distribution of work and allow for brainstorming of ideas, issues that may come up, etc. Form a team and ensure they meet immediately for some information is necessary instantly for budget planning.
 Sub-committees and team members have to meet regularly to ensure smooth communication and smooth running of the process.

 The chairperson ensures the timeline is observed.
 Ensure all members are aware of the schedule, undertake their work, and facilitates correspondence between members and committees.

 Creates and oversees the budget, sets the prices based on the feedback provided by committees to guarantee profitability, gathers all receipts for both expenses and sales during the event, and comes up with a comprehensive report on expenditures and earnings.
 If you have limited personnel, the chairperson can also assume the treasurer role.

 Selects the games to be played, facilitates the set-up of any games or hiring of games from rental businesses, prepares guidelines for game operators, and solves all game issues during the carnival day.
 Although one individual will be in charge, a game committee is recommended to help select the various games to be played and their guidelines.
 Short on carnival game ideas?
 To get ideas and ready-made games for purchase, click here.